oXide0/oXide0/README.md

 # 💫 About Me:
 👋 Hello there!
 I'm Nazar, a passionate software engineer currently studying at the [Technical University of Košice](https://www.tuke.sk/wps/portal/tuke) 🎓.
-By day, I craft captivating user experiences as a Full-stack Developer at [Everlution Software](https://www.everlution.com/) 💻.
+By day, I craft captivating user experiences as a Full-stack Developer 💻.

 🌱 I'm deeply interested in the ever-evolving realm of web development, constantly seeking to expand my skills and delve deeper into the intricacies of building for the web.
 From crafting responsive layouts to optimizing performance, I thrive on the challenges and possibilities that web development offers.